JetBrains/teamcity-documentation/topics/upgrade-notes.md

 __SVN revision format__
 For changes, detected in external repositories, SVN revision got format `NNN_MMM:EXTUUID_CHANGEDATE`, where `NNN` \- revision of the main repository, `MMM` \- revision of externals repository, `EXTUUID` \- UUID of externals repository, `CHANGEDATE` \- change timestamp.
 This change may affect plugins/REST api clients which use revision of the last build change somehow.

-__Eclipse IDE plugin compatibility__
-Since TeamCity 7.1, Eclipse version 3.3 (Europa) is no longer supported by TeamCity Eclipse plugin.Eclipse 3.8 and Eclipse 4.2 (Juno) are now supported.

 __Default schema when Microsoft SQL Server is used as an external database__
 Starting with version 7.1 TeamCity works only with a single database schema unlike previous versions when it could work with tables in any schemas of the database server.